Dr. Uhl is proud to offer Massage Therapy Services in our office.

 Below is a brief overview, Please visit for more detailed information or call the office at 518-783-3031 to schedule your appointment.

 About Olivia Osborn, LMT

-Why she became a massage therapist?
+Why I became a massage therapist:

 Frequently Asked Questions

-What will my first visit be like?
+What will my first massage therapy appointment be like?

 Do I have to remove my clothes?

 You are welcome to undress to your level of comfort.
 There are some massage techniques that may only be done directly on the skin.
 There are others that can be done over clothing.
 You and your massage therapist can discuss the best option for your comfort and treatment objective.
 The client is always discretely draped using a sheet or a sheet and a blanket.
 Your therapist will only undrape the area of the body they are working on.
 When the therapist is finished working on an area, the area will be re-draped before another area is undraped for treatment.